 And here’s the enchanted rose in the dark (long exposure):

 I really enjoyed making this, and I hope you do, too!
-Please let me know if you have ANY questions about how to make this DIY enchanted rose.
-I’m always happy to help.
 This DIY enchanted rose will look beautiful in any home.
 It would also make a lovely centerpiece at a party or a wedding.
 And what a gift this would be for a Beauty & the Beast fan!
 I originally came up with this idea as a craft for my friend Sara, who adores Belle.
 So I will be sending her this enchanted rose, along with all the components so she can try her hand at making her own light-up rose and decorating the cloche herself.
+If you make this DIY Enchanted Rose, I’d love to see it!
+Please share a photo in our Facebook group or tag me on social media with #jennifermaker.

 P.S.
 Here’s a version of the enchanted rose made by reader Jen Stout, who followed my directions.
 Didn’t it turn out beautiful?